liquidcronos/rogata_engine/docs/source/usage.rst

 Setting up a Scene
 ==================
-Scenes can be thought of as real life video game levels.
+Scenes can be thought of as real-life video game levels.
 A Scene is made up of multiple game objects whose position is determined by a camera above the physical level.
-Setting up a scene thus simply means getting the engine to recognize phyiscal objects as game objects.
+Setting up a scene thus simply means getting the engine to recognize physical objects as game objects.

-The RoGaTa engine uses a simple recognition based on an objects color.
+The RoGaTa engine uses a simple recognition based on the color of an object.
 The full theory behind the detection of game objects can be seen in `How it Works`_.